brandonwkipp/btw-i-use-arch/README.md

 ## Setup

 ### Arch Install
-Do yourself a favor and just run `archinstall`
+Do yourself a favor and just run `archinstall`.
+While you're at it, install the following additional packages: `ansible`, `dhcpcd`, `git`, & `vim`.
+Once the install is complete, `chroot` in and modify `/etc/dhcpcd.conf` to have [this content](https://github.com/brandonwkipp/btw-i-use-arch/blob/main/roles/base/files/dhcpcd.conf).

 ### Ansible Setup
 We need to setup our vault to decrypt values in the playbook.
 Copy the secret from the password manager and place it here:
 ```
-/root/.ansible/arch-secret.txt
+mkdir -p ~/.ansible
+vim ~/.ansible/arch-secret.txt
 ```

 ### AUR Ansible Collection (kewlfft.aur)